MicrosoftDocs/sdk-api/sdk-api-src/content/gpmgmt/nf-gpmgmt-igpm-getdomain.md

 ## -remarks

+>**Important:** When calling this function, underlying LDAP traffic is encrypted using Kerberos, not SSL.

 This method does not allow you to search site SOMs.
 Call the
 <a href="https://msdn.microsoft.com/0a1b8975-cd73-49e6-83b9-f6af296276cb">IGPM::GetSitesContainer</a> method to perform this type of query.